Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Abstract

 \section{Abstract}

 The rise in the use of AI/ML applications across industries has sparked more discussions about the fairness of AI/ML in recent times.
-While prior research on the fairness of AI/ML exists, there is a lack of empirical studies focused on understanding the views and experiences of AI practitioners in developing a fair AI/ML.
-Understanding AI practitioners' views and experiences on the fairness of AI/ML is important because they are directly involved in its development and deployment and their insights can offer valuable real-world perspectives on the challenges associated with ensuring fairness in AI/ML.
-We conducted semi-structured interviews with 22 AI practitioners to investigate their \emph{understanding} of what a `fair AI/ML' is, the \emph{challenges} they face in developing a fair AI/ML, the \emph{consequences} of developing an unfair AI/ML, and the \emph{strategies} they employ to ensure AI/ML fairness.
-We developed a framework showcasing the relationship between AI practitioners' \emph{understanding} of `fair AI/ML' and (i) their \emph{challenges} in its development, (ii) the \emph{consequences} of developing an unfair AI/ML, and (iii) \emph{strategies} used to ensure AI/ML fairness.
-Additionally, we also identify areas for further investigation and offer recommendations to aid AI practitioners and AI companies in navigating fairness.
+While prior research on the fairness of AI/ML exists, there is a lack of empirical studies focused on understanding the perspectives and experiences of AI practitioners in developing a fair AI/ML system.
+Understanding AI practitioners' perspectives and experiences on the fairness of AI/ML systems is important because they are directly involved in its development and deployment and their insights can offer valuable real-world perspectives on the challenges associated with ensuring fairness in AI/ML systems.
+We conducted semi-structured interviews with 22 AI practitioners to investigate their \emph{understanding} of what a `fair AI/ML' is, the \emph{challenges} they face in developing a fair AI/ML system, the \emph{consequences} of developing an unfair AI/ML system, and the \emph{strategies} they employ to ensure AI/ML system fairness.
+We developed a framework showcasing the relationship between AI practitioners' \emph{understanding} of `fair AI/ML' system and (i) their \emph{challenges} in its development, (ii) the \emph{consequences} of developing an unfair AI/ML system, and (iii) \emph{strategies} used to ensure AI/ML system fairness.
+By exploring AI practitioners' perspectives and experiences, this study provides actionable insights to enhance AI/ML fairness, which may promote fairer systems, reduce bias, and foster public trust in AI technologies.
+Additionally, we also identify areas for further investigation and offer recommendations to aid AI practitioners and AI companies in navigating fairness. \keywords{artificial intelligence \and machine learning \and AI fairness \and AI practitioners \and interviews}